-The option agreement was also amended on April 28, 2025, delaying the minimum exploration commitment of USD 1,500,000 due on 3rd anniversary to the 4th Anniversary and the minimum exploration commitment of USD 1,500,000 due on 4th Anniversary to the 5th Anniversary.
-The cash consideration of USD\$100,000 due on the 3rd anniversary was increased to USD 125,000 and the shares consideration due on the 3rd anniversary was also increased to 450,000.
+The Tombstone Option Agreement was further amended on April 28, 2025, delaying the minimum exploration commitment of US\$1,500,000 due on 3rd anniversary to the 4th Anniversary and the minimum exploration commitment of US\$1,500,000 due on 4th Anniversary to the 5th Anniversary.
+The cash consideration of US\$100,000 due on the 3rd anniversary was increased to US\$125,000 and the shares consideration due on the 3rd anniversary was also increased to 450,000.
+The effects of the amendment are reflected in the table above.